Text copied to clipboard!

 Responsibilities

-• Educate the public and stakeholders about conservation issues and initiatives.
+- Educate the public and stakeholders on conservation issues

 Requirements

-• Bachelor's or Master's degree in Biology, Ecology, Environmental Science, or related field.
+Text copied to clipboard!- Bachelor’s or Master’s degree in biology, ecology, or related field

-• Proven experience in field research and ecological data analysis.
+- Experience in field research and data analysis

-• Strong knowledge of conservation principles, biodiversity, and ecosystem management.
+- Strong knowledge of conservation principles and practices

 Potential interview questions

-• How do you approach developing and implementing conservation strategies?
+- How do you approach developing conservation strategies?

-• What methods do you use to analyze ecological data and assess biodiversity?
+- What methods do you use to analyze ecological data?